 How to Apply

 Email firstname.lastname@example.org to request permission to enroll in the Certificate.

 Apply for an International Letter of Permission (if necessary)

-If you are an Arts and Science student and decide to complete your Study Abroad component through a program other than the Bader International Study Centre or a Queen's University departmental study-abroad program (i.e., where you are taking Queen's courses), ensure that you apply for an International Letter of Permission from the International Programs Office.
+If you are an Arts and Science student and decide to complete your Study Abroad component through a program other than Bader College or a Queen's University departmental study-abroad program (i.e., where you are taking Queen's courses), ensure that you apply for an International Letter of Permission from the International Programs Office.
 Your study abroad credits will be assessed at this time and we will confirm whether they meet the Certificate requirements.

 If you are a student from another Faculty or School, consult with both your Faculty adviser and the International Programs Office.
 You must complete the equivalent of 6.0 approved units during your period of study abroad in order to qualify for the Certificate.

 Apply to Graduate

 Upon completion of the required 15.0 units for the International Studies Certificate, apply through the SOLUS Student Centre to graduate.